 This will give you the second largest value, without any fuss.

-The format is =LARGE(array, k), and it picks up the Kth largest value from the array.
+The format of the LARGE Function is =LARGE(array, k), and it picks up the Kth largest value from the array.

-Just like Large, SMALL function will pick up the Second Smallest value for that matter.
+Just like Large, SMALL function will pick up the Second Smallest value from a range of cells.
+So you can use it for finding the Second Smallest, Third Smallest etc.

 That’s it.
 Give it a try.
 This is a quick and dirty way to find such small or large values.
 These are not new functions… Have been there in Excel since 1995… 🙂